 - 14.00-14.45: Dr Isobel Falconer (University of St Andrews), Women in the History of Mathematics - Known and Unknown

 - Women have always done mathematics - perhaps not so many as men - but we don't always hear about them, and when we do their accomplishments are often played down.
-My talk traces a number of female mathematicians from antiquity to the 21st-century; some are well-known, some are very obscure.
+My talk traces several female mathematicians from antiquity to the 21st-century; some are well-known; some are very obscure.
 I consider what they did mathematically, what enabled them to succeed, and why we do or do not know about them today.

 - 14.45-15.00: Closing comments, thank you gifts and feedback